Syngene targets delivering 500,000 vials of remdesivir in India as COVID-19 surges

-IndiaSyngene targets delivering 500,000 vials of remdesivir in India as COVID-19 surges

-India's Syngene International Ltd (SYNN.NS) aims to supply half-a-million vials of COVID-19 drug remdesivir through its local distribution partners next month, its top executive said, as the country faces shortages of the medicine amid a second wave.
+BENGALURU (Reuters) - India’s Syngene International Ltd aims to supply half-a-million vials of COVID-19 drug remdesivir through its local distribution partners next month, its top executive said, as the country faces shortages of the medicine amid a second wave.

 “At the moment we are operating at near maximum capacity (to produce remdesivir),” Chief Executive Officer Jonathan Hunt told Reuters on Wednesday.